-This became clear when several groups showed that food remains above a well adjusted band for only a minute or less, not longer.
-It is not that the band keeps food from going through it - -it is the act of food going through the band that allows the satiety mechanism to go into effect.
-The study was simple – take a patient who is losing weight, and feels their band is at a good point.
+This became clear when several groups showed that food remains above a well adjusted Lap-band for only a minute or less, not longer.
+It is not that the device keeps food from going through it – it is the act of food going through the Lap-band that allows the satiety mechanism to go into effect.
+The study was simple – take a patient who is losing weight, and feels their Lap-band is at a good point.
 Give them food that they say satisfies them for a long time, and label the food with something we can see on an x-ray.

 We were shocked, and others repeated this experiment.
 But, then it all made sense.
-Whether they have a band, a bypass, a sleeve, or a DS – all of the operations allow a smaller amount of food to provide appetite suppression.
+Whether they have a Lap-band surgery, a gastric bypass, a Gastric Sleeve, or a DS – all of the operations allow a smaller amount of food to provide appetite suppression.
 Without that, appetite suppression does not occur.

-This is revolutionary in all aspects of patients – it is not “restrictive,” and having the band tight is not helpful.
+This is revolutionary in all aspects of patients – it is not “restrictive,” and having the Lap-band tight is not helpful.
 The bottom line is simple: solid food, slowly eaten, provides prolonged appetite suppression.
-This can be all overcome by: eating too fast (for band patients this leads to esophageal dilation, erosion, or slips or by drinking liquid calories, or soft food.
+This can be all overcome by: eating too fast (for Lap-band patients this leads to esophageal dilation, erosion, or slips or by drinking liquid calories, or soft food.

 What works for our patients who have had long term success:

 - Not depending on the Lap-band to tell them when to stop

 - Not depending on the device to tell them when they are too full

 The Lap-band will NOT tell you when you are “full”